vishalbelsare/The-Automation-Ahead/README.md

 ## License

-This repository is licensed under the Apache 2.0 License.
+This repository is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.

 ---